The one rule that I love most about DIY abstract painting, especially when I teach/lead a workshop on it, is that there really aren’t a lot of rules.

 After your base layer is up, use a large brush to make downward strokes towards the middle.
 Turn the canvas over when you want to do the bottom edge.
 You want your strokes to be slightly patchy, so the colors underneath peek through a little.

-Once you have the coverage you like with the white paint, next use the warm gray, and your large brush to paint a line straight across the middle of the painting.
+Once you have the coverage you like with the white paint on your DIY abstract painting, next use the warm gray and your large brush to paint a line straight across the middle of the painting.
 Use short downward strokes, moving across the canvas horizontally.

 Mix some black paint in with the Warm Gray paint, and brush on some sections of a darker gray over the lighter gray.
 When I painted on my gray line, I made one side wider than the other.
 That was just a design choice.
 You can keep it the same size if you want all of the way across.